To Top

 Members of the Middletown Rancheria of Pomo Indians who support Prop 27.

-On the other hand, Prop 27 would introduce legal online sports betting to the masses.
-Backed by companies such as DraftKings and FanDuel, Prop 27 requires operators to partner with recognized tribes to offer sports betting in California.
-Most tax revenue is slated to support homelessness and mental health support programs, while 15% has been carved out for non-gaming tribes.
+On the other hand, Prop 27 would have introduced legal online sports betting to the masses.
+Backed by companies such as DraftKings and FanDuel, Prop 27 required operators to partner with recognized tribes to offer sports betting in California.
+Most tax revenue was slated to support homelessness and mental health support programs, while 15% had been carved out for non-gaming tribes.

 California Prop 26 Explained